HugoTodeschini/molecule-properties-prediction/README.md

 # molecule-properties-prediction
 Deep learning models to predict molecule properties based on their "smiles"

+Description: This python package allows you to train and test a deep learning model that predicts the P1 property of molecules from their “smile”.

 Installation:

 Install all packages with the command: